Carlosrincong/GCP-Cloud-Engineer/Terraform/README.md

 ### Terraform state
 *   Terraform has written some data into the terraform.tfstate file.
 This **state file** is extremely important: reflect the **current state** of your infrastructure and it keeps track of the IDs of created resources so that Terraform knows **what it is managing**.
+*   Terraform uses the resource type and the resource name together as an identifier for the resource.
 *   The primary purpose of **Terraform state** is to store bindings between objects in a remote system and resource instances declared in your configuration.
 This state is stored in **terraform.tfstate**
 *   A **backend** in Terraform determines how **state** is loaded and how an operation such as apply is executed.
 Backends can store their state remotely.
 Some benefit of backends are: Keeping sensitive information off disk, Working in a team and Remote operations
 *   **Import infrastructure** into terraform: